-The best weed barriers are organic mulches, which help prevent light from reaching weed seeds while helping to retain soil moisture and gradually breaking down to help build healthy soil.
+The best weed barriers in your flower beds are organic mulches, which help prevent light from reaching weed seeds while helping to retain soil moisture and gradually breaking down to help build healthy soil.
 Mulch also provides a habitat for many pollinators.
 A heavy layer of mulch greatly limits the number of weeds in my gardens and I believe it’s the best choice for weed reduction.

 Another better option for using landscape cloth is planting ground cover plants.
 Ground cover will do a good job to suppress weeds and it’s also a pretty alternative.

 Newspaper or card board are good biodegradable alternatives to weed cloth.
 Adding 3 inches or more of a good shredded wood mulch on top of it is a great way to suppress weeds.
 Newspaper and cardboard will break down over the growing season and if need be they can easily be removed.